 What does Yosuga no Sora have?
 Nothing to introduce anything and only a small ‘To be continued…’ or ‘fin’ at the end of each episode.

-I would say that a sex scene will usually cap off an arc (It’s literally that way in every arc but Sora’s.
-They all end in sex.)
+I would say that a sex scene will usually cap off an arc (It’s literally that way in every arc but Sora’s.)
 However, some arcs have sex in them even without ending the arc, so it’s still hard to tell.

 Because each arc only has two (three for Sora) episodes to work with, obviously the relationship development is very fast, to the point of ridiculousness sometimes.
 They basically become lovers overnight much of the time.